caltechlibrary/datatools/reldate.1.md

     2015-02-09
 ~~~

 As that is the Monday of the week containing 2015-02-10.
-Weekday names case
+Weekday names
-insensitive and can be the first three letters of the English names or full
+case insensitive and can be the first three letters of the English names
-English names (e.g. Monday, monday, Mon, mon).
+or full English names (e.g. Monday, monday, Mon, mon).

-{app_name} {version}
+reldate 1.2.2